 If as designers we're using differing techniques to assemble our prototypes, we're not going to get the best out of the components of the system.
 In a previous role I quickly learned this makes a difference.
 In addition, I could learn if there were any new techniques that the others were using that I wasn't yet aware of.

 - have a consistent method of assembling prototypes

 - raise awareness how to balance pixel precision with speed

 - build proficiency with Auto layout

-Setup Figma library files
+Setup Figma library files and structure